Acekorneya/Ark-Survival-Ascended-Server/README.md

 New installations will default to the 7777:7777 user ID and group ID.
 This prevents running as root and enhances security while avoiding conflicts with the common default user ID (1000) on many Linux distributions.

+When you create new instances, the script will automatically detect the appropriate image to use based on your file ownership and will provide guidance on setting the correct permissions.

 ## Docker Compose Configuration

 When creating a new server instance using POK-manager.sh, a Docker Compose configuration file (`docker-compose-<instance_name>.yaml`) is generated.
 Here's an example of the generated file: